MouseSavers.com - Great deals on all things Disney!

 If you have made a full-price vacation package reservation, it still may be possible to take advantage of a new discount, but it's much trickier:

-• "Room only" discount codes cannot be applied to packages, so you're going to have to cancel the package to get those discounts.
-If you have at least 45 days before you're supposed to check in, you can probably cancel the package reservation without penalty.
-After that date you'll pay a penalty fee.
+- “Room only” discount codes cannot be applied to packages, so you’re going to have to cancel the package to get those discounts.
+If you have at least 45 days before you’re supposed to check in, you can probably cancel the package reservation without penalty.
+After that date you’ll pay a penalty fee.
 Certain parts of packages are usually not refundable, including trip insurance and airfare.
-I would recommend that you first book a discounted room and then cancel the existing package reservation.
+We recommend that you first book a discounted room and then cancel the existing package reservation.

 If you booked through a travel agent, the agent must make any changes to your existing reservations.
 The same general rules given above will usually apply.